SamoraHunter/pat2vec/README.md

-# pat2vec_time
+# pat2vec
-transform patient data to time interval feature vectors

-Transforms single patient data to time interval feature vectors.
-Ready to be filtered and concatenated into a data matrix D ready for machine learning (binary classification).
+Converts individual patient data into time interval feature vectors, suitable for filtering and concatenation into a data matrix D for binary classification machine learning tasks.

+Example use case 1: I aim to compute the mean of n variables for each unique patient, resulting in a single row representing each patient.

+Example use case 2: I intend to generate a monthly time series comprising patient data encompassing biochemistry, demographic details, and textual annotations (MedCat annotations) spanning the last 25 years.
+Each patient's data begins from a distinct start date (diagnosis date), providing a retrospective view.

 ## Table of Contents
 - [Requirements](#requirements)